-Six-Mile Tavern was established just a few miles west of Quindaro, Kansas on the road between Wyandotte (Kansas City) and Leavenworth in 1853.
-With much travel along the road, a suitable place to stay overnight was needed.
+Six-Mile Tavern was established just a few miles west of Quindaro, Kansas, on the road between Wyandotte (Kansas City) and Leavenworth in 1853.
+A suitable place to stay overnight was needed with much travel along the road.
 One of the stage lines running along the road was Kimball, Moore & Co., which ran from Westport to Weston, Missouri by way of Six-Mile and Leavenworth.

-The land where it stood was bought from a Wyandotte Indian by Joseph A. Bartles who ran the tavern with his son Theodore.
-It was a stage tavern, and the stop was where the first change of horses was made on the express stage running from Jefferson City, Missouri through Kansas City, Wyandotte, Leavenworth, and to St. Joseph.
+The land where it stood was bought from a Wyandotte Indian by Joseph A. Bartles, who ran the tavern with his son Theodore.
+It was a stage tavern, and the stop was where the first change of horses was made on the express stage running from Jefferson City, Missouri, through Kansas City, Wyandotte, Leavenworth, and St. Joseph.
 It stood just six miles from the ferry which crossed the Kansas River at Wyandotte City.

-For a time, the inn was known as Bartle‘s Tavern, but it could not escape the name of “Six Mile.”
+For a time, the inn was known as Bartle’s Tavern, but it could not escape the name of “Six Mile.”
 It was a large two-story building with nine large rooms, a wine cellar, secret closets for arms and ammunition, and a barroom.
-All of these rooms were finished in highly-polished black walnut including the doors, window casings, floors, stairways, closets, bar, cupboard, and fireplace mantels.
+These rooms were finished in highly polished black walnut, including the doors, window casings, floors, stairways, closets, bar, cupboard, and fireplace mantels.

-For a few years the Inn served as a high-class hostelry, appealing only to the very best patronage.
-But the boom days were soon over and the competition between the steamboats plying the Missouri River and the fast express stage lines was so great that the tavern did not prove as profitable as its owner anticipated.
+The Inn served as a high-class hostelry for a few years, appealing only to the very best patronage.
+But the boom days were soon over.
+The competition between the steamboats plying the Missouri River and the fast express stage lines was so great that the tavern did not prove as profitable as its owner anticipated.

 Joseph and Theodore Bartles, who were Free State advocates, were frequently caught up in the cross-border violence between Kansas and Missouri before and during the Civil War.
 Throughout the war, bands of Redlegs, Bushwhackers, and outlaws would often use “Public Houses” as rendezvous points in Kansas and Missouri.

 Six Mile Tavern became one of the rendezvous points of the famous Red Legs, a secret band of Union guerillas who took advantage of these times along the border to rob travelers and plunder homes and farms for miles in both Missouri and Kansas.
-The secret closets in the inn were filled with ammunition, swords, and muskets and sometimes men were stationed in a secret room at the head of the stairway from which they could see the front entrance and shoot down anyone who made an attempt to search or capture the tavern.
+The secret closets in the inn were filled with ammunition, swords, and muskets, and sometimes men were stationed in a secret room at the head of the stairway from which they could see the front entrance and shoot down anyone who attempted to search or capture the tavern.

 On August 3, 1861, the Wyandotte Gazette summed up the situation: